gavingc/cantor-chorus-keymap/README.md

         - Dedicated Cut, Copy, Paste keys.
         - Right Alt, covers Left Alt, because some software like virtual machines use it;
         - Menu, covers GUI, as another variation/option.
-    - Layer 2 - Number Pad and Function keys.
+    - Layer 2 - Number Pad and Function keys:
         - LAYER SELECT, Thumb 1 Outer *Deliberate* Press;
         - Number pad cluster on the left hand if we mouse on the right?
         - Function keys cluster on right hand.